Apprenticeship in College Teaching

 Stacy Grooters, Executive Director

-Working from a very broad definition of “assignment,” this seminar invites participants to think through the qualities of an effective assignment as well as strategies for structuring assignments that are meaningful and motivating to students.
+Working from a very broad definition of “assignment,” this interactive seminar invites participants to think through the qualities of an effective assignment as well as strategies for structuring assignments that are meaningful and motivating to students.
 We’ll also consider how learning science research can inform our thinking about assignment design.
 Stacy Grooters will facilitate this session.
-Enrollment is limited; please register as soon as possible, but no later than October 1st.
+Enrollment is limited; please register as soon as possible, but no later than July 6th.

 Register for the ACT Seminar: Assignment Design (Required)